Careers360 Logo

 Question:2

-Explain the association of carbohydrate to the plasma membrane and its significance.
+Explain the association of carbohydrates to the plasma membrane and its significance.

-Sugar residues attach with proteins or lipids in the plasma membrane, which can give rise to structures in short chains.
-They may be involved in cell recognition giving rise to different blood antigens, i.e. AB and O due to difference in the arrangement of carbohydrates on the surface of RNA.
-Cell surface differences that are related to the characteristic surface because of carbohydrate component also play a vital role in the specificity of cell action with bacteria, drugs, viruses, and hormones.
+Answer: Sugar residues attach with proteins or lipids in the plasma membrane, which can give rise to structures in short chains.
+They may be involved in cell recognition giving rise to different blood antigens, i.e. AB and O due to differences in the arrangement of carbohydrates on the surface of RNA.
+Cell surface differences that are related to the characteristic surface because of carbohydrate components also play a vital role in the specificity of cell action with bacteria, drugs, viruses, and hormones.

 Question:3